Commerce: Commerce and trade

 Commerce is also distinguishable from trade.
-Trade is the transaction (buying and selling) of goods and services that makes a profit for the seller and satisfies the want or need of the buyer.
+By its very nature, trade is fundamentally a mutually beneficial relationship involving the swapping of goods or services between two parties, where products are usually provided in return for money.
+Trade is the transaction (buying and selling) of goods and services that aims to generate profit for the seller and satisfies the want or need of the buyer.
 When trade is carried out within a country, it is called home or domestic trade, which can be wholesale or retail.
 A wholesaler buys from the producer in bulk and sells to the retailer who then sells again to the final consumer in smaller quantities.
 Trade between a country and the rest of the world is called foreign or international trade, which consists of import trade and export trade, both being wholesale in general.

 Commerce comprises not only trade, as defined above, but also auxiliary services, or aids to trade, and various procedures designed to facilitate trade.
 Auxiliary services such as transportation, communication, warehousing, insurance, banking services including access to credit and important financial systems, ancillary activities such as funding technological research, and packaging and making use of services offered by commercial agents such as law firms and property brokerages.
 In other words, commerce describes the wide, dynamic range of political, economic, technological, logistical, legal, regulatory, social, and cultural aspects of trade in abstract terms, rather than as an assemblage of particular enterprises and actors.

-From a marketing perspective, commerce creates time and place utility by making goods and services available to the customers at the right place and at the right time by changing their location or placement.
 Described in this manner, trade is a part of commerce and commerce is an aspect of business.